Billing for Services Not Rendered

 - Federal False Claims Act Violations – The federal False Claims Act (FCA) makes it illegal to knowingly submit false or fraudulent claims to the federal government for payment, and it has become one of the government’s most powerful tools in combatting fraud and punishing providers.
 Although it specifies the term “knowingly,” the FCA can still apply in cases where violations occur as the result of lack of due diligence, or acting in “deliberate ignorance” or with “reckless disregard.”
 Because the FCA exposes providers to devastating repercussions – including civil monetary fines, damages, provider exclusion from health care programs, and even criminal liability – it is absolutely crucial that FCA cases are handled by attorneys with the insight needed to effectively evaluate demands and investigations, structure response and defense strategies, and pursue the most positive resolution possible.

-Due to substantial exposure to penalties created by billing fraud allegations, Hendershot, Cannon & Hisey, P.C. is prepared to respond immediately to providers who face audits and investigations.
+Due to substantial exposure to penalties created by billing fraud allegations, Hendershot, Cowart & Hisey, P.C. is prepared to respond immediately to providers who face audits and investigations.
 We waste no time in conducting investigations and working on your behalf.

 Comprehensive Counsel for Health Care Providers